asyncgui/asynctkinter/README.md

 what_you_want_to_do(...)
 ```

-It's barely readable and not easy to understand.
+It's not easy to understand.
-If you use `asynctkinter`, the above code will be:
+If you use `asynctkinter`, the code above will become:

 ```python
 import asynctkinter as at